QingfangLiu/project-nodeap-fmri-cvae/README.md

-# cVAE-fMRI: Subject-Conditioned Variational Autoencoder for Functional Connectivity
+# TMS Effect Analysis via Variational Autoencoders (VAEs)

+This repository contains code and analyses for uncovering the effects of Transcranial Magnetic Stimulation (TMS) using resting-state fMRI data and Variational Autoencoders (VAEs).

 This repo explores how a conditional VAE can learn meaningful representations from resting-state fMRI functional connectivity data.